 - a.
 The Corporation established a cross-functional management team consisting of representatives from Legal, Finance and Supply Chain management to oversee the conflict mineral program. - b.
 The Corporation developed a risk mitigation and corrective action plan to support "Due Diligence efforts." - c.
-The Corporation has adopted the following policy, which is available on our website: http://www.curtisswright.com/investors/corporate-governance/Conflict-Minerals-Policy-Statement/default.aspx - d.
+The Corporation has adopted a conflict minerals policy statement, which is available on our website: https://curtisswright.com/investor-relations/governance/governance-documents/default.aspx. - d.
 The Corporation's policy provides a grievance mechanism for its suppliers to report concerns or seek guidance.